gbdev/pandocs/src/MBC1.md

 These carts make use of the fact that mode 1 remaps the 0000-3FFF area to switch games.
-The 2-bit register is used to select the game - switching the zero bank and the region of banks that the 4000-7FFF rom area can access to those for the selected game and then the game only changes the main ROM banking register.
+The 2-bit register is used to select the game - switching the zero bank and the region of banks that the 4000-7FFF ROM area can access to those for the selected game and then the game only changes the main ROM banking register.
 As far as the selected game knows, it's running from a 256 KiB cart!